10d9e/dataoracle/README.md

 1. User authentication and authorization: User access control is out of scope for this subsystem.

 2. Real-time data updates: The subsystem does not provide real-time data updates; it operates on a periodic batch basis.

+## Proposed Solution
+To achieve the goals outlined above, the proposed solution includes the following components and design considerations:

+### Data Retrieval
+1. **Data Sources**: Define and integrate external data sources that provide "StateMarketDeals" data.
+These sources may include APIs, file imports, or other data feeds.

+2. **Data Transformation**: Implement data transformation logic if needed to convert external data into the appropriate format for storage.

+3. **Database Storage**: Use PostgreSQL as the database backend to store "StateMarketDeals" data.
+Utilize GORM for data modeling and interactions with the database.

+### Cache Layer
+1. **Cache Implementation**: Implement a cache layer using a suitable caching mechanism (e.g., Redis or in-memory cache).
+Cache entries should be indexed by relevant query parameters for fast retrieval.

+2. **Cache Invalidation**: Implement cache invalidation strategies to keep the cache synchronized with the database.
+When new data is added or existing data is updated, ensure that the corresponding cache entries are updated or invalidated.

+### Data Synchronization
+1. **Scheduled Jobs**: Implement scheduled jobs or batch processes to periodically fetch updated data from external sources and update the database.
+This ensures that the local database is up to date.

+2. **Concurrency Control**: Use appropriate concurrency control mechanisms to prevent data inconsistencies during updates and cache synchronization.

+### Scalability
+1. **Horizontal Scaling**: Design the subsystem to be horizontally scalable by distributing data processing tasks across multiple instances if necessary.
+Implement load balancing for incoming requests.

+2. **Database Sharding**: Consider database sharding techniques if the volume of data grows significantly to ensure efficient data storage and retrieval.

+### Reliability
+1. **Error Handling**: Implement robust error handling and logging to capture and report any issues during data retrieval, storage, or cache operations.

+2. **Monitoring and Alerts**: Set up monitoring and alerting systems to detect and respond to system failures or performance bottlenecks promptly.

+3. **Backup and Recovery**: Implement regular database backups and define a disaster recovery plan to ensure data integrity and availability.

+4. **High Availability**: Deploy the subsystem in a high-availability configuration to minimize downtime.

+The Data Oracle subsystem will be able to efficiently retrieve, store, and serve "StateMarketDeals" data while maintaining data consistency and scalability.